 In January 2006, the Company fully repaid the \$30,000,000 Drawdown from the Silicon Valley Bank Credit Line.
-As of March 31, 2006, the Company had utilized \$6,680,000 under the letters of credit sublimit available under the Silicon Valley Bank Credit Line with the issuance of five letters of credit and, as a result, reduced the amount of borrowings available to the Company from \$50,000,000 to \$43,320,000.
+As of June 30, 2006, the Company had utilized \$6,680,000 under the letters of credit sublimit available under the Silicon Valley Bank Credit Line with the issuance of five letters of credit and, as a result, reduced the amount of borrowings available to the Company from \$50,000,000 to \$43,320,000.
 These letters of credit automatically renew in successive one-year periods until the final lease expiration dates.
 If the landlords for any of these five IBX leases decide to draw down on these letters of credit, the Company will be required to fund these letters of credit either through cash collateral or borrowings under the Silicon Valley Bank Credit Line.
-As of March 31, 2006, the Silicon Valley Bank Credit Line had an effective interest rate of 7.33% per annum.
+As of June 30, 2006, if the Company had borrowed against the Silicon Valley Bank Credit Line, it would have had an effective interest rate of 7.83% per annum.